syntaxerror019/VigilantBerry-Security/README.md

 This will start a webserver at the shown URL.
 Navigate to the URL in a web browser.
 You will be prompted to fill out the setup page.
 This is only necessary once.

+---

 ### Future Features 🌈
 Future updates may include:
-- Integration with smart home systems 🏠
+- Integration with smart home systems
 - Auto updating features for software
-- Cloud storage options ☁️
+- Cloud storage options

-## Contributing 🤝
+#### Contributing
 We welcome contributions from the community!
 If you'd like to enhance VigilantBerry with new features or improvements, please feel free to open issues, suggest features, or submit pull requests.
-Together, we can make VigilantBerry even better!

-## License 📝
+#### License
 This project is licensed under the MIT License.

-## Support 🙌
+#### Support
 If you have any questions or need assistance, feel free to open an issue in this repository.
-We’re here to help!

 ---

 Thank you for checking out **VigilantBerry**!
-We hope you enjoy using it as much as we enjoyed building it.
-Stay vigilant and secure! 🔒✨